SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - - By the time you reach anything close to a plateau of debating the same people, new juniors will have appeared.
 - - Even if you're clueless and just debate over and over, there is still things to be learned, public speaking to be improved, and fun to be had, which meets the 3 goals of the club.
 4. Tournaments _do_ provide a lot of the benefits which crossmocks try to provide but fail to.
-5. To be fair, speakers in cross mocks are usually more skilled than debaters at PES, so adjing a high quality cross mock or speaking in one (if you miraculously find an adj) can be beneficial to see how good people do it.
+5. To be fair, speakers in cross mocks are usually more skilled than debaters at PES, so adjing a high quality cross mock or speaking in one (if you miraculously find an adj) can be beneficial to see how experts do it.
-- - This can still be gained by watching WUDC videos online, but to be fair there's an increase in procrastination in watching a WUDC video than, "a spar at 9pm today".
+- - This can still be gained by watching WUDC videos online, but to be fair there's more procrastination to watch a WUDC video than, "a spar at 9pm today".

 University specific cross mocks are great at improving inter soc ties.
 A lot of societies do have the incentive, are very interested to do cross mocks with PES, but often lack the capacity.